Electrolysis & Corrosion

 Galvanic isolators or isolation transformers stop stray currents from "getting" onboard through the shore earth wire.
 They implies different technology, reliability and effectiveness and their relative price vary from 1 to 10.

-Paints blistering
+Paint blistering

 In addition to over-protection, a common cause for immersed paints blistering of a steel hull, and particularly in fresh water, is the osmotic pressure difference due to indesirable soluble impurities beneath the paint layer.